 Our website uses first-party and third-party cookies.
-We use these cookies to carry out specific analyses of the website and to be able to adapt its current components and the functionality of some sections.
+Cookies are used to carry out specific analyses of the website and to be able to adapt the components and the functionality of some sections.

-Here we are going to explain what cookies are.
-Furthermore, we will give you information on the cookies that we use, and we will explain how to configure them so that you can disable them or keep them active.
+Here we explain what cookies are.
+We will also give you information on the cookies that we use, and we will explain how to configure them so that you can disable them or keep them active.

-If you have any questions regarding the cookies that are used on our website, please email us through the following address: firstname.lastname@example.org
+If you have any questions regarding the cookies that are used on our website, please contact us at: email@example.com

 Before accepting the cookies used on our website, please read the information that we give you carefully.
 When you have finished reading, you can accept the cookies, or you can choose to disable or reject the cookies through the internet browser.
 You can also choose to include different add-ons in the browser to eliminate the functionality.
 We will let you know how to do this.